 Pre nuptial agreement case could change law in England

-The Uk’s highest court on Monday waded into a German heiress’s divorce battle, a case that could have far-reaching implications for other couples who have entered into prenuptial agreements.
+The Uk’s highest court on Monday waded into a German heiress’s divorce battle, a case that could have far-reaching implications for other couples who have entered into a prenuptial agreement.

 At stake in the legal tussle between Katrin Radmacher, heiress to a paper industry fortune, and her French ex-husband Nicolas Granatino, is a settlement worth millions of pounds and the status of pre-nuptial agreements in English law.